jhoracsek/VoxelVale/README.md

 > A browser-based voxel game built from in JavaScript and WebGL.

 VoxelVale is a small voxel-style game built in JavaScript and WebGL.
-Everything is implemented without a game engine or graphics framework.
+Everything is implemented without a game engine, just using pure WebGL and JavaScript.

+To play, or find more information about gameplay visit [VoxelVale.net](https://voxelvale.net/)!

 ## Demonstration